thanard/me-trpo/README.md

 ## Logging
 1) `progress.csv` contains `real_current_validation_cost` which is the negative of the reward so far.
 2) `info.log` contains the full logs of data collection, dynamics model optimization, and policy optimization.
 Note that we are minimizing the proxy cost, `estim_validation_cost`.
-The true cost is shown as `real_validation_cost`, but unseen to the optimizer.
+The true cost is shown as `real_validation_cost`, but unseen to the TRPO optimizer.